wazeerc/readtime/README.md

    ```
    cd readtime && deno run start
    ```
-   or to generate a standalone executable or `.exe`
+   or to generate a standalone `.exe`
    ```
    deno run compile
    ```